resh-cp/Property-Analysis-Australia-dashboard/README.md

-# Property-Analysis-Australia-dashboard
+# 📊 Property-Analysis-Australia-dashboard
-End-to-end Power BI project delivering property and location-based insights across Australia.
-Implements data cleaning, ETL pipelines, data modelling, and advanced DAX dashboards.
-Integrated SSRS reports with Power BI using parameterized URL navigation for detailed reporting.
+EThis project is an end-to-end Business Intelligence solution focused on property and location-based analysis across Australia.
+It combines housing, rental, transport, education, and crime data to deliver meaningful insights for data-driven decision-making.